diliadis/flight_radar/README.md

 The program can crawl the flight-radar-24 website and create a .csv file that can be used to plot the routes network.
-I've already generated multiple .csv files, one for every month since 5/2018.
+Multiple datasets have already been generated (usually one per monrth) since 5/2018.

 The visualization can be customized based on the size of every airport's node as well as its color.